jdavisonc/rasparmony/README.md

 Like Harmony but with a RaspberryPI - [https://medium.com/@jdavisonc/rasparmony-857ac725aa64]

 With Rasparmony you will be able to control all your devices with your smartphone, moreover Rasparmony enables you to run macros!
-Yes, macros... a set of commands to differents devices.
+Yes, macros... a set of commands to different devices.
 This is, turn on your TV, the Home Theather and set input mode to HDMI1 on the TV.

 Rasparmony starts as fork of `lirc_web` with the idea to extend it.
 It has a lot of new features in order to be user friendly with a easy setup.